syoustra/WhereToEat/README.md

 Random Restaurant Picker -- PHP Project for Code Louisville

-A bare-bones answer to the perennial question of "Where Should We Eat Tonight?" ... randomly selecting a restaurant from a previously-populated database
+A bare-bones answer to the perennial question of "Where Should We Eat Tonight?" ... randomly selecting a restaurant from a previously-populated database.
 Further development will bring more in-depth searchable information to the database (as roughly sketched in the Project_Outline), as well as fixing the Edit and Delete options